luluhoc/medusa-plugin-sendgrid-typescript/README.md

 # SendGrid

+This is a modified version of the original Sendgrid plugin as the medusa team is not responsive to my pull request

+This plugin is rewritten in typescript and added some extra features.

 Handle sending emails to customers related to orders, restock notifications, users, or custom events.

 [SendGrid Plugin Documentation](https://docs.medusajs.com/plugins/notifications/sendgrid) | [Medusa Website](https://medusajs.com) | [Medusa Repository](https://github.com/medusajs/medusa)